docleaf-labs/docleaf/README.md

 ## History

 Docleaf is written and maintained by the creator of the [Breathe](https://github.com/breathe-doc/breathe) project.
-It was created to resolve some of the performance and memory consumption issues with Breathe by re-writing the code base to use Rust.
+It was created to resolve some of the performance and memory consumption issues with Breathe by rewriting the code base to use Rust.
 The user experience is designed to match and improve on Breathe.